11/16

 Track to reflect.

-Focus less on perfection, and more on direction.
+Focus on repeatable habits and clear direction.

 What to Track (That Actually Matters)